Hometown pitcher throws the first no-hitter in San Diego Padres history

 (CNN)Pitcher Joe Musgrove tossed the first no-hitter in Padres franchise history on Friday night, as San Diego defeated the Texas Rangers 3-0 at Globe Life Field in Arlington, Texas.

-The Padres, founded in 1969, were the only team in Major League Baseball to have never thrown a no-hitter.
+The Padres, who started playing in 1969, were the only team in Major League Baseball to have never thrown a no-hitter.

 Musgrove struck out 10 and only allowed one base runner when he hit Joey Gallo, which prevented a perfect game.